7 Data Trends That Will Transform Businesses in 2026

 Do you remember Cooper’s journey in Interstellar- A journey into the unknown world full of speculations and promises to hold humanity’s future beyond Earth?
 The scope of data seems to be on a trajectory that pushes the boundaries of known possibilities.

-With the advent of 2025, Google is flooded with numerous articles about predictions, the future, what lies ahead, and so on.
-It was sufficient for us to realise that it is His plan, so we are here with this fiery article on what we think would be the mortar for a solid 2025.
+With the advent of 2026, Google is flooded with numerous articles about predictions, the future, what lies ahead, when it comes to data.
+So, we are here with this fiery article on some of the top data trends we think would be the mortar for a solid 2026.

 The last year was jam-packed with groundbreaking innovations across the data space, where industry experts shifted their perspectives around leveraging data.
-Productising data became fundamental with the optimism to align data assets more effectively with the business goals.
+Data productisation became fundamental with the optimism to align data assets more effectively with the business goals.

 Concepts around data contracts, marketplaces, governance, and AI-driven data analytics and workflows redefined the way businesses interact with and leverage data.
 With new debuts in the commercial market like Agentic AI and a renewed need for real-time data and analytics across the industry, the year laid the foundation for a strong future of data & business partnerships.

-In 2025, the game is bigger, faster, and smarter.
-Data isn’t just the "new oil" anymore—it’s the engine, fuel, and GPS guiding everything from business decisions to full-blown automation.
+In 2026, the game will be bigger, faster, and smarter.
+Data won't be just the "new oil" anymore, it’s the engine, fuel, and GPS guiding everything, from business decisions to full-blown automation.

 Prediction 1: Increased Data Maturity Across Organisations

-Data Maturity measures how effectively the companies can use their data.
-With the increasing competition and the need to match up with emerging tech in the market, organisations are attempting to measure their climb across the Data Maturity pyramid.
+Data maturity measures how effectively the companies can use their data.
+With increasing competition and the need to match up with emerging tech in the market, organisations are attempting to measure their climb across the data maturity pyramid.

 Data Maturity: The Foundation Your Business Needs Before Embracing "AI” | Source

-Organisations feel they are behind their competition and need to level up their game.
-Most organisations are lagging behind on their Data Maturity plans.
-2025 will see a surge in Data Maturity; conversations and will also increase the data quotient on an organisational level.
+Organisations feel they are behind competition and need to level up their game.
+Most organisations are lagging behind on their data maturity plans.
+2026 will see a surge in conversations around it and will also increase the data quotient on an organisational level, taking taking the top honours as among the data trends to look for in 2026.

 How are we sure you ask?
 The integration of AI and data-driven decision-making is the foundation for this shift.
 Executive investments also play a vital role.